 Nintendo continued to innovate, and its success with the Game and Watch led to it introducing the Game Boy, the Game Boy Pocket, and later the Game Boy Advance.
 The grey screens on the early Game Boys didn’t deter buyers, and the Game Boy is the single most popular game system in history, selling over 150 million units.
 Later came the Nintendo DS, a dual-screen touch screen handheld game unit with Wifi capability for sharing and interactive gaming.

 The NES gave way to the Super NES with a 16-bit processor for more gaming power and then came the N64 with improved graphics and 3D imagery.

-In 2001 Nintendo came out with the Game Cube, a console which used discs instead of game cartridges for vastly improved graphics.
-Then Nintendo introduced the Wii, with its family friendly interactivity and wireless remote controls.
+In 2001 Nintendo came out with the Game Cube, a console that used discs instead of game cartridges for vastly improved graphics.
+Then, Nintendo introduced the Wii, with its family-friendly interactivity and wireless remote controls.

 Nintendo is still one of the top video gaming companies in the world, having provided pocket-sized entertainment for 125 years.